8 Effective Home Remedies For Tingling In Hands And Feet

 1. Essential Oils

-Note: Although most of these essential oils possess anti-inflammatory and anti-analgesic properties, some of them do not have scientific evidence to prove their effectiveness in treating paresthesia.
+Although most of these essential oils possess anti-inflammatory and anti-analgesic properties, some of them do not have scientific evidence to prove their effectiveness in treating paresthesia.
+They may also cause allergic reactions such as redness, irritation, and hives in some individuals.
+Essential oils should be used cautiously and in conjunction with medical advice, rather than as a sole remedy for medical conditions.

 a.
 Cypress Oil

-Cypress oil helps treat inflammation.
-Regular massage with this oil helps repair damaged nerves and restores their functioning (1).
+Cypress oil may help treat inflammation.
+Regular massages with this oil may help repair damaged nerves and may restore their functioning (1).

 You Will Need